 What is the 3 Billion Trees Award?

-The 3 Billion Trees Award recognises innovative and impactful tree-planting.
+With the first award ceremony planned for 2027, the 3 Billion Trees Award will be an annual event that recognises innovative and impactful tree-planting.
 This award is part of the EU's ambitious commitment to plant 3 billion additional trees by 2030, as part of the EU Biodiversity and Forest Strategies.

 By recognizing projects that significantly contribute to increased tree coverage and biodiversity, the award seeks to inspire a new generation of environmental stewardship and promote sustainable forest management.